Colenso Power Station: History

 This meant that the continued use of the Colenso power station was no longer economically viable.
 The original part of the power station was decommissioned in 1970 and the 1944-1959 extensions in 1985.

 Present day

+The power station's cooling towers remain standing to this day.
 In recent years a concerted effort has been in process to re-establish a new, larger, independent base load power station near the original site of the old Colenso power station.
 With a substantial coal resource discovered near the town and with the gradual liberalising of the South African electric power generation industry, a modern coal technology power generation unit is planned.